Gingerbread Hot Chocolate - How to make your own vegan chocolate mix for a gloriously rich, festive and warming drink | thecookandhim.com

 Ingredients

-• 2 tblsp chocolate chips (dairy free if you’re vegan)
+• 2 tblsp dairy free dark chocolate chips

 • 1/2 tsp vanilla extract